-The leading feature of the conference was the App Library, which automatically organises your apps into groups and lists, allowing you to hide select apps on your main home screen.
+The leading feature of the OS update is the App Library, which automatically organises your apps into groups and lists, allowing you to hide select apps on your main home screen.

-This is reminiscent of the Android App Drawer, though early reports are suggesting that the App Library is more intelligent in its grouping system.
-We don’t know for sure how the two will stock up side-by-side yet to test this, but this is long overdue from Apple.
-In addition, iOS 14 will now allow you to change the default apps (such as email) to a third-party provider, again something that has been standard across Android for some time.
+This is reminiscent of the Android App Drawer, though Apple claims that the App Library is more advanced in its grouping system.
+In addition, iOS 14 now allows you to change the default apps (such as email) to a third-party provider, again something that has been standard across Android for some time.

-Meanwhile the new widgets bring a new look to the iPhone homescreens - the previews were actually slightly reminiscent of the old Windows layouts (RIP).
-But yet again, the ability to have a larger widget for the weather, your calendar or emails has been on Android for what seems like forever - so we can’t see how iOS is going to stand out here.
+Meanwhile the new widgets bring a new look to the iPhone homescreens - its actually reminiscent of the old Windows layouts (RIP).
+But yet again, the ability to have a larger widget for the weather, your calendar or emails has been on Android for what seems like forever - so iOS doesn't really stand out here.

-Another duplicate feature is the picture-in-picture video, meaning you’ll be able to watch trailers and livestreams whilst texting friends and browsing other apps.
+Another duplicate feature is the picture-in-picture video, meaning you can watch trailers and livestreams whilst texting friends and browsing other apps, even whilst using FaceTime.
 Whilst picture-in-picture isn’t available on all Android phones, it was introduced on Android 8.0.

-Apple also touted the new updates to the Apple Maps system - with new EV routes for electric cars, cycling routes and congestion maps.
+Apple also touted the updates to the Apple Maps system - with new EV routes for electric cars, cycling routes and congestion maps.
 And - say it with me - all of these features have been staples on Google Maps for a long time.
 In addition, these iOS features are only in a handful of US cities right now - so it could be a while before they roll out across the world.

 The fact that Apple has only just got cycling routes was particularly a surprise to me - but it's certainly a welcome update considering that more people will look into bike-riding for commutes in the age of COVID.
 Whether it will have the same intelligent algorithm has Google remains to be seen.